spodlecki/videojs-event-tracking/README.md

 # videojs-event-tracking

-Track events with VideoJS 5 and keep an eye on performance metrics
+Track events with VideoJS and keep an eye on performance metrics.
+Currently under development. `1.0.0` or better will signify stable release

 ## Installation